MohamedRahimm/Scriptal/README.md

 ## Functions

-Functions return the last computed value or of null.
-Functions can be created
+Functions return the last computed value or null.
+Functions can be created with:
-with:

 ```rs
 function x(param1,param2){